itsjesushx/TheSushiRoles/README.md

 [Brybry16](https://github.com/Brybry16/BetterPolus) - For the Better Polus Implementation.\
 [Town of Us-R](https://github.com/eDonnes124/Town-Of-Us-R) - Idea for the Veteran, Undertaker, Juggernaut, Plaguebearer & Pestilence, Glitch, Oracle, Predator and a similar Amnesiac role came from **eDonnes124**\

-# Settings
+# Mod Features
 The mod adds a few new settings to Among Us (in addition to the role settings) mostly Quality of Life:
 - **Any Player Can Stop The Start:** If turned off, only the host can stop the game start.
 If on, all players can do it.
 Non-hosts stopping the start will send a chat message indicating who stopped it.
 - **Number of Crewmates:** The number of Crewmate roles can be set inside a lobby.
 - **Number of Neutral Benigns:** The number of Neutral Benign roles can be set inside a lobby.
-- **Number of Neutral Evil:** The number of Neutral Evil roles can be set inside a lobby.
+- **Number of Neutral Evils:** The number of Neutral Evil roles can be set inside a lobby.
 - **Number of Neutral Killers:** The number of Neutral Killing roles can be set inside a lobby.
 - **Number of Impostors:** The number of Impostor roles can be set inside a lobby.
 - **Number of Modifiers:** The number of Modifiers can be set inside a lobby.